Less than Zero (The Weeknd song)

-"Less than Zero" is a song by Canadian singer-songwriter the Weeknd.
+"Less than Zero" is a song by Canadian singer and songwriter the Weeknd.
 It was released to French contemporary hit radio on July 7, 2022, as the fourth and final single from his fifth studio album Dawn FM (2022).
 The song was written by the Weeknd, Max Martin, and Oscar Holter, and produced by the three alongside Oneohtrix Point Never.

 Background and promotion

 The song's name was first revealed on January 5, 2022, when Canadian singer the Weeknd posted the track listing for the song's parent album Dawn FM (2022).
 A lyric video for the song directed by Micah Bickham was released on January 9, 2022.
 It was also one of the songs performed in the television music special The Dawn FM Experience.

 The song was given a limited single release in France, with it being sent to contemporary hit radio on July 7, 2022, in the country.

 "Less than Zero" served as one of the two official theme songs for WWE's WrestleMania 39, marking the fourth straight year a song by the Weeknd served as the theme song for the annual event.